-29 DIY Toothache Remedies to Try at Home
+29 DIY Toothache Relief Remedies to Try at Home

-A toothache can happen to anyone without warning, and if you’ve ever had one, you know just how painful it can be.
-A toothache can be caused by a variety of different issues, including an infection, a cavity, gum disease, or an exposed root.
+A toothache can happen to anyone at any time.
+If you’ve ever had one, you know just how painful it can be.
+Different issues can cause toothaches, like infections, cavities, gum disease, or exposed roots.

 In most cases, you can use homemade remedies to relieve your pain at home.
 Here are 29 natural ways to soothe a toothache.

-Crush up a flavored baby aspirin and apply the powder directly to the painful area in your mouth.
+Crushed tylenol on toothaches works wonders.
+You can use tylenol or baby aspirin.
+Just crush it and apply the powder directly to the painful area in your mouth.
 Allow it to dissolve gradually to relieve your pain.

 2. Teabag

-You can place a wet teabag on your tooth to ease some of the pain and reduce swelling.
-If you’re not sensitive to cold, dip the tea bag in ice water beforehand to provide extra pain relief.
+You can place a wet tea bag on your tooth to ease some of the pain and swelling.
+If you’re not sensitive to cold, dip the tea bag in ice water beforehand for extra pain relief.

 3. Ginger and Cayenne Pepper

-To make an anti-inflammatory paste, mix together powdered ginger and cayenne pepper with a few drops of water.
+Mix together powdered ginger and cayenne pepper with a few drops of water.
 Then, use a cotton ball to apply the paste to your tooth.
 Keep the mixture away from your gums to avoid irritation.
-This can provide immediate pain relief.
+This can provide immediate pain relief and acts as an anti-inflammatory.

 4. Cloves